The Ghost of a Saber Tooth Tiger: Composition

-A substantially more electrified album than their previous efforts but with a wide range of styles within its dozen songs, Midnight Sun is a unique, diverse album that is both retro and forward leaning, with clear psychedelic rock and neo-psychedelia influences that fans and critics have pointed to including the Beatles during their pre- and post–Sgt.
-Pepper's Lonely Hearts Club Band period, the Rolling Stones' Their Satanic Majesties Request, Pink Floyd, Led Zeppelin, and, because of their harmonies, the Beach Boys, as well as contemporary artists such as Beck, Flaming Lips and Tame Impala.
+A substantially more electrified album than their previous efforts but with a wide range of styles within its dozen songs, Midnight Sun is a unique, diverse album that is both retro and forward leaning.
+The band has clear psychedelic rock and neo-psychedelia influences that fans and critics have pointed to including the Beatles during their pre- and post–Sgt.
+Pepper's Lonely Hearts Club Band period, the Rolling Stones' Their Satanic Majesties Request, Pink Floyd, Led Zeppelin.
+Their harmonies are similar to the Beach Boys, as well as contemporary artists such as Beck, Flaming Lips and Tame Impala.
 In a 2014 interview, Kemp Muhl cited Jimi Hendrix, Syd Barrett and Bach as influences.
 In an interview with the Boston Herald in June 2014, Lennon stated, "It’s easy to hear influences like the Beatles and Pink Floyd, but honestly we’re inspired by more than what you’d expect.
 Miles Davis, Stravinsky, film and narrative play a role.
 A lot of people hear that it’s a psychedelic record and think it sounds like ’67 to ’70.
 To some degree, that’s true, but there’s more to it."